agent-matrix/.github/profile/README.md

 ## 🤝 Contributing

 You can contribute by:

-* Registering new agents and MCP servers via AgentLink
+* Registering new agents and MCP servers via **AgentLink**.
-* Submitting manifests to the catalog
+* Submitting manifests to the **Catalog**.
-* Improving platform components
+* Improving core platform components.
-* Proposing governance or safety enhancements
+* Proposing governance or safety enhancements.

-See individual repositories for **CONTRIBUTING.md**.
+See individual repositories for their specific `CONTRIBUTING.md`.

 ---